 – Rambles Around Folkestone by “Felix”, 1913

-House of Easement is a sound installation of Tudor style music specially composed for and in response to the ‘mock-Tudor’ public toilets at Pleydell Gardens, Folkestone.
+House of Easement is a site-specific sound installation of Tudor style music specially composed in response to the ‘mock-Tudor’ public toilets at Pleydell Gardens, Folkestone.